On the 20th of June 2019, Iran shot down an unarmed US Global Hawk surveillance drone.

 But the fact it was a cyber-attack raises a major question:

 Warfare is as old as time.
-The tactics and weapons may have becoming more sophisticated, but the formula of attack and counterattack is largely unchanged.
+The tactics and weapons may have become more sophisticated, but the formula of attack and counterattack is largely unchanged.

 There have been inventions that prompted a leap forward, giving one force a major advancement over the other.